 “We know that being overweight can impact upon a man’s fertility – particularly by reducing sperm quality and testosterone levels, so it could possibly have an impact, but I haven’t seen any research to prove it.”

 She also believes that the type of carbs being consumed can make a difference.

 “It is estimated that 60 per cent of people who are overweight have insulin resistance, although many women go undiagnosed,” says McGrice who is planning to undertake a clinical trial in women soon.

 “Insulin resistance impacts fertility hormones such as oestrogen, progesterone and luteinising hormone, altering the hormonal environment of the ovaries and impacting fertility.

-“Following a lower carbohydrate diet can benefit insulin resistance.
-However, I believe that women need to be VERY careful following a lower carbohydrate diet prior to conception as many of the essential nutrients they require for fertility are found in carbohydrate rich foods – so it’s a fine line, and that’s why it’s essential to work with a fertility dietitian.”
+“Following a lower carbohydrate fertility diet can benefit insulin resistance.
+However, I believe that women need to be VERY careful following a lower carbohydrate diet prior to conception as many of the essential nutrients they require for fertility are found in carbohydrate-rich foods – so it’s a fine line, and that’s why it’s essential to work with a fertility dietitian.”

 Like this post?
 Signup to our newsletter to get news straight to your inbox.